Juncture is The University of Manchester

 You will find detailed submission guidelines below, as well as the submission form.

-In order to get in contact with us to ask us anything at all, whether it be about joining out team, signing up to our mailing list or asking a question about the submission or reviewing process, you can either fill out the form below or contact any of us directly via email.
+In order to get in contact with us to ask us anything at all, whether it be about joining out team, asking a question about the submission or reviewing process or anything else, you can either fill out the form below or contact any of us directly via email.
 We'd love to hear from you!

 Juncture is lead by a dedicated team of students, passionate about engaging students in political reflection and academia.
 If you are a student at the University of Manchester and interested in joining our team, please contact us at firstname.lastname@example.org.